-You can think of these picture placeholders as ghost pictures.
-They’re merely holding the space that your actual picture will occupy once you insert it into your presentation.
+Think of these picture placeholders as ghost pictures.
+They’re holding the space that your actual picture will occupy once you insert it into your presentation.

-When you click on the picture-placeholder icon, a dialog box will appear on your screen so you can select the picture you want to use from your computer.
-Alternatively, you can also drag a picture from your computer over to the picture placeholder to automatically add it on.
+When you click on the picture-placeholder icon a dialog box will appear on your screen.
+Select the picture you want to use from your computer.
+Or, you can also drag a picture from your computer over to the picture placeholder to add it on.

 The best thing about picture placeholders?
-No matter how large your image is, it will be automatically resized to fit the area occupied by the placeholder.
-Look how different my picture looks when I add it to slide 1 of the template…
+No matter how large your image is, it'll be automatically resized to fit the area occupied by the placeholder.
+Look how different my picture looks when I add it to slide 1 of the template.

 And when I add it to slide 8 of the template.

 Same picture, same process, same template.
-Both additions took just two seconds of my time and I’ve had to make absolutely no changes to my picture.
+Both additions took two seconds of my time.
+And I haven't had to make any changes to my picture.
 Magic!

-A good powerpoint template doesn’t just allow you to add pictures to your presentation but also has places for icons.
+A good PowerPoint template doesn’t just allow you to add pictures to your presentation.
+It also has places for icons.

-Whereas pictures are the full-colored photographs you can add to a presentation, icons are simpler graphic elements that help enhance the main points of your presentation through visual representation.
+Pictures are the full-colored photographs or images you can add to a presentation.
+Icons are simpler graphic elements that help enhance the main points of your presentation through visual representation.

-To change an icon in your PowerPoint presentation simply click on it once to select it, and then right-click (or click down with two fingers on a Mac trackpad) to bring up the options menu.
+To change an icon in your PowerPoint presentation, click on it once to select it.
+Then right-click (or click down with two fingers on a Mac trackpad) to bring up the Options menu.

 Finally, let’s talk about other visual elements of your presentation, such as graphs.

-Our template already contains a number of graphs in it, and like all other elements, these are fully editable.
-To change a graph simply click on the specific element you want to change and drag it to a new position, change it’s color, or resize it to fit your data.
+Our template already contains some graphs in it.
+Like all other elements, these are fully editable.
+To change a graph, click on the specific element you want to change and drag it to a new position.
+Change its color or resize it to fit your data.

 Notice how in the example below I’ve changed the size and color of both the red and light blue lines in the chart of Slide 6 of our presentation template.

 Each business PowerPoint presentation is as different as the entrepreneur or freelancer creating it.
-And in addition to changing the text and visual elements of each slide, you may also want to delete entire slides of the template or add new ones to your specific presentation.
+Besides changing the text and visual elements of each slide, you may also want to delete entire slides of the template or add new ones.

-To delete a slide, simply select it from the left-hand side menu, double-click (or click down with two fingers on a Mac trackpad) for the options menu and select Delete Slide.
+To delete a slide, select it from the left-hand side menu.
+Double-click (or click down with two fingers on a Mac trackpad) for the Options menu.
+Select Delete Slide.

 As you can see in the image above, the option above Delete Slide says Duplicate Slide.
-If you want two slides with the same layout in your presentation, simple click that option and a new, duplicate slide will be added right after the original one.
+If you want two slides with the same layout in your presentation, click that option.
+A new, duplicate slide will be added right after the original one.

-The options menu also gives you the choice to add a New Slide, which will be added right after the slide you’ve clicked on.
-Whereas the Duplicate Slide option will add a new slide to your presentation with the same layout as the one you’re currently on, the New Slide option will add a new, empty slide to your presentation for you to style as you wish.
+The Options menu also gives you the choice to add a New Slide, which will be added right after the slide you’ve clicked on.
+The Duplicate Slide option will add a new slide to your presentation with the same layout as the one you’re currently on.
+The New Slide option will add a new, empty slide to your presentation for you to style as you wish.

 There’s also a second way of adding new slides that you should know.

 The great thing about using a template to create your PowerPoint presentation is that the template acts as a guide to the structure of your presentation.
-The slides come already ordered in a logical sequence that will help you present your plan or proposal in a convincing manner.
+The slides come already ordered in a logical sequence that'll help you present your plan or proposal in a convincing manner.

 But that doesn’t mean you can’t make changes to the order of your slides.
-You can reorder the slides in your presentation in any way that suits you and your purposes.
+Reorder the slides in your presentation in any way that suits you and your purposes.

-To change the order of your slides, simply click on a slide in the left-hand side menu to select it, and then click-and-hold your desired slide and drag it to its new position.
+To change the order of your slides, click on a slide in the left-hand side menu to select it.
+Then click-and-hold your desired slide and drag it to its new position.

 Remember that at the beginning of this tutorial I told you I would choose the animated version of the tutorial?
 Well, you can change even the animation of our business plan presentation to fit your taste.

-Click on any slide in your presentation and then click on Transitions in the main horizontal menu bar of your software.
+Click on any slide in your presentation.
+Then click on Transitions in the main horizontal menu bar of your software.
 The slide I’ve selected in the image below has a transition called Fly Through.
-But as you can see in the area I’ve highlighted in red below, you can choose to change that transition to anything else that fits your goals.
+But as you can see in the area I’ve highlighted in red below, you can choose to change that transitions.

 You can also change the duration of the transition and even add a sound if you so wish.
 Keep in mind though, a light touch goes a long way with transition animations.

 After all the clicks and changes it’s finally time to view the masterpiece you’ve created in real time!
-Always play your presentation before presenting it to your clients or prospects to make sure that everything flows nicely and makes sense.
+Always play your presentation before presenting it to your clients or prospects.
+Check to make sure that everything flows nicely and makes sense.